 The project team was able to both fulfil the client’s pressing needs and introduce a new culture and team set-up at SAS.
 The new ways of working combined with a new, more modern approach to tech allow SAS to design, develop and launch new services faster than before.
 Four new services have been launched since December 2018 and the team now works on continuously releasing new services and features for SAS customers.

 Thanks to the hard work by teams from Futurice and SAS, the client reached their initial one-year goal for one of the services in only seven months (after launch).

 Scandinavian Airlines commonly known as SAS, is one of the more popular airlines in the Nordics.
 Founded in 1973, SAS maintain the highest frequency of departures to and from Scandinavia and connect smaller regional airports with larger hubs.
 As part of Star Alliance, flying customers to 1300 destinations worldwide.

 With over 6 million users, the airline’s Eurobonus loyalty program is one of the most popular in Scandinavia.

-Cecilia Lövström, Principal Consultant, Stockholm
+Cecilia Lövström, Head of Operations, Stockholm